ikhsanhabibi/learn-ruby/README.md

 # Ruby on Rails

-- used by web dev
+- used by web developer
 - it is different from Ruby

 # OOP (Exercise)

 - real life objects (computer)
 - attribute using noun: key value pair (color : silver)
-- method/functional using verb (write, erase)
+- method/functional using verb (turn on, turn off)

 # RVM (Ruby Version Manager)